Culture of Northern Ireland: Crafts

 August Craft Month is an annual coordinated programme of events that showcase the work of craft makers in Northern Ireland and from across the United Kingdom, Ireland and Europe.
 It is organised by Craft Northern Ireland.

 Songs

 A traditional song of the Unionist and Loyalist communities is The Sash, which may be considered offensive or at least distasteful by the Nationalist communities, particularly when it is used to threaten or incite violence.
+Unionist bands also play Christian hymns and War songs.
+Other music played by Unionist and Loyalist bands include country and pop songs.
+The Regal Accordion & Saxophone band were known for playing pop songs in the era of which they came out, such as Puppet on a String and Yellow Submarine.

 Irish rebel music is very prominent among the Nationalist community, peaking in popularity at the height of The Troubles.

+Van Morrison is an accomplished singer from Belfast.
+He has written several songs about places and memories in Northern Ireland including Cyprus Avenue, Coney Island, Orangefield and On Hyndford Street.
+The latter of which he grew up on, a working-class Protestant street in the east of the city.
+He was taught by fellow Hyndford Street resident George Cassidy.
+Cassidy was a jazz musician who played with The Springfields.
+He taught him music notation and tenor saxophone lessons.
+He would then practice in an alley on Hyndford Street with his first group, The Sputniks.
+He went on to win many accolades, including an OBE, two Grammy Awards, a Knighthood and a Brit Award.

 Symbolism and traditions

 Unionists tend to use the Union Flag and sometimes the Ulster Banner, while nationalists usually use the Flag of Ireland, or sometimes the Flag of Ulster.
 Both sides also occasionally use the flags of secular and religious organisations they belong to.
 Some groups, including the Irish Rugby Football Union and the Church of Ireland use the Flag of St. Patrick as a symbol of Ireland which lacks the same nationalist or unionist connotations.